michu-dunat/geodb-api-example/lib/README.md

 The library allows to:

-- download the time in a given city,
+- get the time in a given city,
-- download the population of a given city.
+- get the population of a given city.

 v0.2